aminammar1/petcare-platform-next-fastify/README.md

 A full‑stack petcare platform built with Fastify + MongoDB on the backend and Next.js on the frontend.

 This is my student end project from last year.
-Special thanks to my colleague — Yacine Yousfi — for the support and collaboration.
+Special thanks to my colleague — Yassine Youssfi — for the support and collaboration.

 ## Quick start with Docker (simple, no nginx)